egremyb/STIProject/README.md

 A password policy has been set and it is the following :

-Password should contain at least 8 characters, one upper case letter, one number, and one special character
+Password should contain at least 8 characters, one upper case letter, one number, and one special character.

+So if your new password does not respect the password policy a message will be shown.

 ### User management page
 This page can only be accessed by administrators: